What is self-soothing

 Be patient as our children learn and practice to perfect their coping methods.

-Role model effective form of self-regulating.
+Model an effective form of self-regulation.

 To co-regulate with children, parents must exercise their own regulatory skills.